rd003/blog/content/posts/blob-storage-with-dotnet-mvc.md

 ## Views for each controller method

-- Create a new folder/directory `Person` inside `Views`
+- Create a new folder/directory named `Person` inside `Views`
 - Create three views : `CreatePerson.cshtml`, `EditPerson.cshtml` and `Index.cshtml`
-- These view represents their coressponding controller methods
+- These views represents their coressponding controller methods

 Let's define each of them